cmudig/counterpoint/docs/_pages/01-quickstart.md

     </script>
 </div>

-Although these are simple animations so far, you can already see that Canvas Animation has helped make our animations easy to create yet smooth.
+Although these are simple animations so far, you can already see that Counterpoint has helped make our animations easy to create yet smooth.
 For example, if you click the button multiple times quickly, you'll see that the animations smoothly switch from one to the next with no jitter.
+And we didn't have to animate the `color` property, since that was automatically computed from our animations to `x` and `y`.

 ## Next Steps